example42/example42.github.io/_posts/2018-08-20-puppet-classification.md

 ---
 layout: blog
-title: Tip of the Week 86 - Puppet classification
+title: Tip of the Week 86 - Puppet node classification
 ---

-One of the most important tasks we face when working with Puppet is **Classification**: the action of assigning classes to nodes, each class containing the resources we want to be applied to a system.
+One of the most important tasks we face when working with Puppet is **Node Classification**, that is the action of assigning classes to nodes each class containing the resources we want to manage on a node.

+I used the word "assign", in other parts I might use the word "include", more precisely is the method used to decide what classes, with the contained resources, have to be added to the catalog compiled, usually on the Puppet server, and applied on the client node when Puppet runs.

-Classes are included in modules and may have parameters: setting parameter values to classes for different nodes is the other crucial Puppet activity, which is commonly done via Hiera.
+Classes are typically defined in modules and may have parameters: setting the parameter values of the classes we use on our different nodes is another other crucial Puppet activity, which is commonly done via Hiera and is worth is blog post of its own.
+Or a read to the [Looking up data qith Hiera](https://puppet.com/docs/puppet/5.5/hiera_automatic.html#looking-up-data-with-hiera) documentation page, at least the first part about Automatic Lookup of Class Parameters.

-Once we have defined what classes are included in what node and how they are parametrised, we have basically done most of our Puppet work.
+Once we have defined what classes are  "included" in what node and how they are parametrised, we have basically done  our work with Puppet.

-Puppet nodes classification can be done in several different ways, let's review them.
+Puppet nodes classification can be done in several different ways, let's review the most common ones with a final mention to our psick approach.

 ### Node statement

 This is the original and still usable, even if not too much popular in these days, method.

-We can use the **[node](https://puppet.com/docs/puppet/5.5/lang_node_definitions.html)** statement in `manifests/site.pp` and other manifests in the main `manifests` directory of our control repo.
+We can use the **[node](https://puppet.com/docs/puppet/5.5/lang_node_definitions.html)** statement in `manifests/site.pp` or other manifests in the main `manifests` directory of our control repo / Puppet environment.
 With this approach, we identify each node by its certname and declare all the resources and classes we want for it, as shown in the following code:

      node 'web01.example.com' {
        include ::general